garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

  .. note:: Sort order of the related-entities having 1:N(N:M) relationship

    * The sort order of the related-entities specified in JOIN FETCH is controlled by specifying "ORDER BY" clause in JPQL.
-   * The sort order of the related-entities loaded after executing the query is controlled by specifying ``@javax.persistence.OrderBy`` annotation in the property annotation of the related-entities.
+   * The sort order of the related-entities loaded after executing the query is controlled by specifying ``@javax.persistence.OrderBy`` annotation to the property of the related-entities.

 |

 Adding entities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Example of adding entities is shown below depending on purpose.
+Example of adding entities is shown below.

 .. _data-access-jpa_how_to_use_way_to_add_entity: